computoms/computoms.github.io/sources/_posts/2019-04-09-data-storage-fundamental-principles.md

 ### Moving electrons

 How do we actually force electrons to move inside a metal?
-Using the above formula, one way to do this would be to have, at one end of a piece of metal, a large _fixed_ charge $$q_1$$.
+Using the above formula, one way to do this would be to have, at one end of a piece of metal, a large _fixed_ charge $$q_1$$ (i.e. a battery).
 The other way to make them move is by using a current generator (see next posts).

 ### Spin & the magnetic force